-Even more important, the legislation adds an entirely new administrative law process on to the existing agency appeals processes for bank examiner decisions.
-Section 4 of the legislation creates a new 'Office of the Examination Ombudsman' in the U.S. Treasury.
-Regulated banks could appeal any regulatory determination to this new office, from which it would be sent to an administrative law judge, and then back to the Ombudsman for a final decision.
-This new appeals process is in addition to formal appeals processes and ombudsmen already present at the prudential banking agencies.
+This new appeals process is an addition to formal appeals processes and ombudsmen already present at the banking agencies.
 The FDIC, OCC, and Federal Reserve already have a statutory requirement to have an ombudsman and an intra-agency formal review and appeals process.
 In addition, banks may bring a court challenge to any formal regulatory enforcement action.
 By layering an entirely new formal appeals process on top of this existing process, this legislation would multiply red tape and delays in supervisory decisions.
-Combined with the expansion in the number of items that could be appealed, the effect would be to greatly strengthen the hand of financial institutions wishing to evade compliance.
+This effect would be most pronounced at the largest banks, who could appeal dozens or hundreds of findings from every examination, creating major roadblocks to supervisory effectiveness.

 Taken together, the changes in this legislation would harm the capacity of bank supervisors to provide oversight to banking institutions in areas ranging from basic prudential oversight of sound banking practices for taxpayer-insured deposits to compliance with consumer laws.
-The changes here would undermine the supervisory process and affect every bank regulatory agency, potentially including the new Consumer Financial Protection Bureau.
-Furthermore, these changes are unnecessary.
-Banking agencies are already required to provide ample opportunity for internal appeals, and the court system is available to banks who wish to challenge regulatory enforcement actions.
+The changes here would undermine the supervisory process and affect every bank regulatory agency, including the Consumer Financial Protection Bureau.
+Since there are no bank size limits in the bill, the deregulatory changes it makes would affect every bank in the country.

 The record from the past few decades - both the extremely costly Savings and Loan crisis of the 1980s and the disastrous financial crisis of 2008 -- could not be clearer.
 Excessive deference to the financial industry by the regulators has been a major enabler of the reckless, irresponsible, and sometimes fraudulent actions that did so much damage to our economy and exposed taxpayers to tremendous losses.
-This legislation would tilt the playing field further in the direction of excessive deference to industry interests and tie the hands of regulators attempting to protect the public interest.
+HR 1941 would tilt the playing field even further in the direction of excessive deference to industry interests and tie the hands of regulators attempting to protect the public interest.
 It should be rejected.